-Norway vs Denmark Cost of Living: Rent, Food, Salary and Budget
+Norway vs Denmark Cost of Living 2026: Rent, Salary & Budget

 Norway and Denmark can both be expensive, but the practical winner depends on city and salary.
 Norway may have higher salaries in some sectors and high daily costs, while Denmark, especially Copenhagen, can have expensive housing.
 Compare net income after tax with rent, transport and groceries before deciding.